| Breeding and Importing Bavarian

 Restrictions on these puppies will include breeding rights.
 I will hold breeding rights until the dogs are 2 1/2 yrs old and

-JGHV blood tracking test or the UBT-II blood tracking test and passed, or real life tracking
+have taken either the JGHV blood tracking test or the UBT-II blood tracking test and passed, or real life tracking

 experience with documentation.
 Until we have a breed club here in the United States this is the only way I can try to